-All staff should be aware that safeguarding issues can manifest themselves via peer on peer abuse.
+All staff should be aware that safeguarding issues can manifest themselves via peer-on-peer abuse.
 This is most likely to include, but may not be limited to:

-- Bullying (including cyberbullying) - Physical abuse such as hitting, kicking, shaking, biting, hair pulling or otherwise causing physical harm - Sexual violence and sexual harassment - Sexting (also known as youth produced sexual imagery) - Initiation/hazing type violence and rituals.
+- Bullying (including cyberbullying) - Physical abuse such as hitting, kicking, shaking, biting, hair pulling or otherwise causing physical harm - Verbal abuse which includes name calling and sexist comments. - Sexual violence and sexual harassment - Sexting (also known as youth produced sexual imagery) - Upskirting - Initiation/hazing type violence and rituals.

-All staff should be clear as to the school's policy and procedures with regards to peer on peer abuse.
+All staff should be clear as to the school's policy and procedures with regards to peer-on-peer abuse.
 In addition, all staff should be aware that students can be at risk of child exploitation, if there is evidence to suggest that a child's behaviour is as a result of exploitation, this will be taken into account when any decisions need to be made.